-MDF (medium density fibreboard) is well-known for being a reliable and affordable material.
+MDF (medium-density fibreboard) is well-known for being a reliable and affordable material.
 Many people choose an MDF moulding skirting board for their homes because it’s durable and it does not warp or swell easily.
-This makes it perfect for use in areas such as kitchen and bathrooms in particular where it might get damp.
+This makes it perfect for use in areas such as the kitchen and bathrooms in particular where it might get damp.
 Oak skirting boards can warp and move in damp conditions, making MDF moulding a perfect alternative choice.

 MDF moulding is also a man-made material, so you could actually have one single piece of skirting board running the entire length of your room without any joins.
 Oak skirting boards tend to be sold by the meter, and you will usually need to incorporate joins into the woodwork if you are using these.